-A decision support model representing the District's existing water supply system and system performance was developed for the Strategic Water Supply Assessment to explore various water supply options.
-The MMWD Decision Support Model Tool (MarinDSM) builds on an existing model developed for Sonoma Water agency that initially (prior to 2021) included a simplified representation of the MMWD system.
-The original Sonoma Water model was expanded to include significantly more details related to the MMWD system.
+A decision support model representing Marin Water's water supply system was developed for the Strategic Water Supply Assessment to explore various water management options.
+The Marin Water Decision Support Model Tool (MarinDSM) builds on an existing model developed for Sonoma Water that initially (prior to 2021) included a simplified representation of the Marin Water system.
+The Sonoma Water model was expanded to include a significantly more detailed representation of Marin Water system.

-Using a combined model of both the MMWD and SCWA water supply systems assisted the project team in evaluating risks for droughts and potential projects from a more comprehensive system perspective, compared to previous developed models that were focused only within the MMWD system.
-For example, the MarinDSM tool can predict drought conditions in the Russian River and storage levels at Lake Sonoma and Lake Mendocino.
-Storage levels at the Russian River eventually will determine the availability of imported water supplies to MMWD, currently the second most important water supply to MMWD after its own local surface storage reservoirs.
+Using a combined model of both the Marin Water and Sonoma Water water supply systems assisted the project team in evaluating risks for droughts and identification of potential projects from a more comprehensive system perspective, compared to previous developed models that were focused only within Marin Water system.
+For example, the MarinDSM tool can represent water availability in the Russian River and storage levels at Lake Sonoma and Lake Mendocino.
+Storage levels and hydrologic conditions in the Russian River watershed eventually will determine the availability of imported water supplies to Marin Water, currently the second most important water supply to Marin Water after its own local surface storage reservoirs.

-Prior MMWD mathematical models of the water supply system have been developed and used by the District to assist in decisions related to key infrastructure projects and long-term resiliency planning.
-These water supply models have been limited in scope to the District's local system as the primary objective has focused on minimizing the impact of drought on MMWD's ability to supply its customers.
+Prior Marin Water mathematical models of the water supply system have been developed and used by Marin Water to assist in decisions related to key infrastructure projects and long-term water supply planning.
+These water supply models have been limited in scope to Marin Water's local system.
 Previous models are described in reports by MBK Engineers (2002) and RMC (2017).